 Unless you have worked for the post office, you’re unlikely to understand the steps that a piece of mail takes from sender to recipient.

-Depending on how far it is traveling, it may be transported by plane.
+Depending on how many zip codes it is passing through, it may be transported by plane.
 If it is close enough, it will make the trip on land.

 When it arrives at its final destination, it will be sorted, loaded into the mail truck and sent to your recipient.